-Normally this fellow could afford to be as distracted as he liked, bumbling and stumbling along.
-In this circumstance, given his induced ardency, he will nonetheless fully engage his faculty of comprehension.
-He must track without lapse the position of the bowl, perhaps, the movements of the various people present, the potential for being bumped, the reliability of walking surfaces, the careful placement of each step, down to the potential effects of a gust of wind.
+But this is the point of this passage: he will nonetheless fully engage his faculty of comprehension due to the level of ardency.
+He must track the position of the bowl, perhaps, the movements of the various people present, the potential for being bumped, the reliability of walking surfaces, the careful placement of each step, down to the potential effects of a gust of wind.
+His comprehension must be finely detailed and not lapse for even a second.

 Although the scope of the man's attention must be very broad, it must at the same time be sharply circumscribed: by all means it must strictly exclude the girl dancing and singing, for she could easily become a fatal distraction.
-Perhaps even more challenging, the basis for ardency is "wishing to live, not wishing to die," yet hindrance of fear must be put aside, alongside the hindrance of lust.
+Perhaps even more challenging, the basis for ardency is "wishing to live, not wishing to die," yet hindrance of fear must also be excluded, alongside the hindrance of lust.